e271828e/Flight.jl/docs/notes/design/inbound_periphery_walkthrough.md

 detach**.
 A task that crashes, returns voluntarily, or loses its hardware mid-run simply stops filling its cell; the [§12.2][s12-2] heartbeat reports the death by name, and the entry — claims included — persists to run end.
-The orphaned slots hold their last-drained values, and the GUI renders the fact where the user is looking ("claimed by `T16000M` — task dead", [§11.7][s11-7]).
+The orphaned root inputs hold their last-drained values, and the GUI renders the fact where the user is looking ("claimed by `T16000M` — task dead", [§11.7][s11-7]).
 Recovery is between runs: stop, `detach!`, then `init!` for a fresh trajectory or `replay!`-to-end + `run!` to continue the interrupted one ([§12.7][s12-7]).

 ## 3. Batches and staging cells: *how* a write is proposed

-Nobody outside the loop ever assigns a slot.
+Nobody outside the loop ever assigns a root input.
 Instead, a writer produces a **batch** and deposits it in its **staging cell**: a one-element atomic mailbox, one per attached device, written by exactly one device task: